 With each book that Cathy is writing she seems to be growing from strength to strength and is fast becoming one of my favourite authors.
 I know that when I pick up one of her books I'm guaranteed a feel-good read but that's not to say that they're all sweetness and light and nothing bad/sad happens as that is certainly not the case.
 In this book in particular there was one storyline that literally floored me as I didn't expect it to end the way it did, I was expecting a different outcome to the one I got.

 As I've mentioned in reviews before I'm not a fan of reading serials so am glad I waited to read this as a complete story as I would definitely have been impatient at wanting to know what happens next especially at the end of part two.
+I'd like to thank Sarah at Transworld for sending me a proof copy of The Plumberry School of Comfort Food to review.

 But the one good thing about reviewing this book so late is that Cathy has already published a follow-up novella Comfort and Joy which provides readers with an update to life at the cookery school, review below.